-The States of Guernsey is the government of the
+The States of Guernsey is the government of

-Bailiwick of Guernsey and handles all matters except diplomatic and defence aspects.
+the Bailiwick of Guernsey and handles all matters except diplomatic and defence aspects.

-The UK Government, often these days as a result of an
+The UK Government, often these days as a

-ancient Norman custom law and these include bankruptcy and inheritance.
+still based on ancient Norman custom law and these include bankruptcy and inheritance.

-All local legislative changes must be approved by the
+All local legislative changes must be

-Privy Council for Royal Assent before they become enacted locally.
+approved by the Privy Council for Royal Assent before they become enacted locally.

-The island has ten parishes and six of these are came into being as part of the community area
+The island has ten parishes and six of these are came into being as part of the

-fort.
+originally a Roman fort.
 The commanding view form the site soon explains why the fort was built there.

-In addition to the local parish council, the
+In addition to the local parish council,

-Douzaine, the office of parish Constable (or “Connetable”) still exists in both Jersey and Guernsey and they
+the Douzaine, the office of parish Constable (or “Connetable”) still exists in both Jersey and Guernsey and they

 retain some law enforcement duties.
 Each official is appointed by the Douzaine for a two year period of office.